Should I Become a Dolphin Trainer?

 Step 1: Complete a Bachelor's Degree Program

-Zoos and aquariums usually require entry-level trainer applicants to have bachelor's degrees.
-Because there are no undergraduate programs specifically in dolphin training, employers usually prefer someone with a degree in a life science, such as biology, zoology, marine biology, or other area that is related to animals.
+Zoos and aquariums usually require that entry-level trainer applicants have a bachelor's degree.
+Because there are no undergraduate programs specifically in dolphin training, employers typically seek candidates with a degree in life science, such as biology, zoology, marine biology or animal science.

-- Gain experience with animal handling.
-Experience working with animals is very important to developing a successful career in dolphin training.
-Many zoos and aquariums have volunteer and internship programs for students to learn animal husbandry and care skills.
-Although rare, internships exist where students can shadow dolphin trainers and assist in certain daily care duties.
-Interns are usually not allowed to have hands-on contact with the dolphins, though.
-Other sites to find animal handling experiences are humane societies and wildlife rehabilitation centers.
-Certain internships also count for college credit and provide an hourly wage.
+Experience working with animals is a crucial element for a career path in dolphin training.
+Many zoos and aquariums have volunteer and internship programs for students to learn animal care and husbandry.
+Although rare, internships exist where students can shadow dolphin trainers and assist in daily care duties.
+Interns, however, are not typically allowed to have hands-on contact with dolphins.
+Animal handling opportunities are also available at humane societies and wildlife rehabilitation centers.
+Some internships may count as college credit and provide an hourly wage.

 Step 2: Earn Scuba Certification

 Many aquariums or zoos with marine mammals require their animal trainers to be scuba certified.
-One may choose to complete only basic scuba diver certification, or take additional courses to rise to the levels of rescue diver or master scuba diver.
-The first section of many basic scuba courses involves classroom or online learning, complete with tests.
-The final section involves the applied portion of the training, which includes learning how to use scuba equipment in a pool and/or in open water locations, such as an ocean or a lake.
+Individuals can complete basic scuba diver certification or take additional courses to gain certification as rescue divers or master scuba divers.
+The first portion of the most basic scuba courses involves classroom or online courses, along with tests.
+The final part involves the applied portion of the training, where students learn how to use scuba equipment in a pool and/or in open water locations, among other skills.

-Depending on potential trainers' level of experience and place of employment, they may be required to shadow more experienced trainers or complete a similar training period before they are allowed to perform more complex behavior training.
-Trainers advance to senior-level positions as they get to know the dolphins under their care and as training techniques are refined and mastered.
-Trainers might work in aquarium settings or in the natural ocean environment.
+Depending on where and how much experience is acquired, trainers may begin by shadowing more experienced trainers or complete a training period before they are allowed to perform more complex behavior training with the dolphins.
+Trainers can advance to senior-level positions as they get to know the dolphins under their care and as training techniques are refined and mastered.
+Trainers might work in aquarium settings or in a natural ocean environment.

-- Keep swimming skills up-to-date and stay physically fit.
-Dolphin trainers must be able to handle the demanding physical activity their careers require, both for practical and safety reasons.
-Trainers should keep their swimming skills in top form so they can safely interact with their animals and possibly perform acrobatics alongside dolphins.
+Dolphin trainers must be able to handle the demanding physical activity their career requires, both for practical and safety reasons.
+Trainers should keep their swimming skills in top form and stay physically fit so they can safely interact with their animals and possibly perform acrobatics alongside dolphins.

-- Become a member of a professional organization.
 Marine mammal trainers and animal keepers may join organizations, such as the American Association of Zoo Keepers (AAZK) or the International Marine Animal Trainers' Association (IMATA).
-Members have opportunities to read current news and literature about the field, make professional connections with other trainers, and attend voluntary continuing education workshops.
+Members have opportunities to read current news and literature about the field, make professional connections with other trainers and attend voluntary continuing education workshops.